Stochastic Simulations with NekRS

 Steps 1 and 3 already occur in standalone NekRS simulations, so Cardinal is just adding an extra call to ensure consistency.

 The last thing we need is the thin wrapper input file which runs NekRS.
 We start by building a mesh mirror of the NekRS mesh, as a NekRSMesh.
 We will couple via conjugate heat transfer through boundary 5 in the NekRS domain.
-Next, we use NekRSProblem to specify that we will replace MOOSE solves with NekRS solves.
+Next, we use NekRSProblem to specify that we will replace MOOSE solves with NekRS solves and to add the necessary FieldTransfers to facilitate the conjugate heat transfer boundary conditions.
+We also add a NekScalarValue scalar transfer, which is how we will send single numbers into NekRS's backend (described shortly).
 The NekTimeStepper finally will then allow NekRS to control its time stepping, aside from synchronization points imposed by the main app.

 type = NekRSMesh